-North Sun LLC, a wholly owned entity of 22c Development, LLC, (collectively, the "Applicant" or "North Sun LLC" or "22c"), hereby submits this application for a Solar Farm Development Permit (Application) to construct, operate, and maintain the North Sun LLC solar project, a proposed up-to-10 MWac commercial solar energy facility (Project) on a 75 acre parcel and spanning approximately up to sixty-five acres (Project Area) in Raymond Township in Montgomery County, Illinois.
-As shown on the Solar Farm Development Permit Plans in Exhibit C, the Project's site layout meets the required minimum road right-of-way setbacks and property line setbacks per Section F.2.f. of the Montgomery County Solar Ordinance No. 2023-23.
+Oil Sun LLC, a wholly owned entity of 22c Development, LLC, (collectively, the "Applicant" or "Oil Sun LLC" or "22c" or "Oil Sun"), hereby submits this application for a Solar Farm Development Permit (Application) to construct, operate, and maintain the Oil Sun LLC solar project, a proposed up-to-10 MWac commercial solar energy facility, up-to-100 acre project (the Project) on the back portion of two parcels that have total combined acreages of 155 acres in Raymond Township in Montgomery County, Illinois.
+As shown on the Solar Farm Development Permit Plans in Exhibit C, the Project's site layout meets the required minimum road right-of-way setbacks and property line setbacks per Section F.2.f. of the Montgomery County Solar Ordinance No. 2023-23 and the solar siting law for the State of Illinois.
+That being said, as shown on previous projects, 22c will continue to and has gone above and beyond to work with neighbors in the area, unlike other developers who try to use the state law to their advantage.
+That isn't our goal and not the way we want or plan to do business in Montgomery County.
+Thank you.

-The Project will be sited over up to sixty-five acres of leased property bound to the north and west by agricultural fields, bound to the east by North Road, and bound to the south by N 21st Ave.
-The Project has partnered via an executed lease agreement with the Wood Family Partnership.
-The parcel is County Parcel ID 06-14-400-003 and will host the Project's infrastructure.
+Oil Sun will be sited over about up-to-100 acres (Project Area) of leased property bounded to the west and east by agricultural fields, bounded to the north by Oil Field Avenue, one residential property owned by one of the property owners which Oil Sun is sited upon, and finally bounded to the south by County Road 1900N.
+The Project has partnered via executed lease agreements with Brian Wood and Christopher & Dana Morris on County Parcel IDs 06-26-300-005 and 06-26-300-008.
+These two PINs will host the Project's infrastructure.
 The Project's current land usage can be characterized as cultivated agricultural fields.
-The project's proposed site entrance is located along North Road in the NE corner of the property, which is a township road at that particular point of the road on the norther portion of the subject property.
-This Project will ultimately deliver power to the electrical grid through two points of interconnection via the Ameren power lines on the east side of North Road.
+The Project's proposed site entrance is located on the south side of Oil Field Avenue at the northeast corner of the property.
+Oil Field Avenue is a Raymond township road at this particular location.
+This Project will ultimately deliver power to the electrical grid through two points of interconnection via the Ameren power lines on the north side of Oil Field Avenue.
+The Ameren power lines from Oil Field Ave will be upgraded to the point of connections for Oil Sun on the NE corner of the property.
+Next, the Applicant has considered recent updates to the Montgomery County Solar Ordinance No. 2023-23, amended 07/09/2024, to ensure the Project meets the latest requirements and submits this Application to obtain a Solar Farm Development Permit (SFDP) from the Montgomery County Board.